mtyt/mtyt.github.io/docs/_posts/2023-04-13-Solar-power.markdown

 from the SolarEdge API.

 ## Getting data from the energy bill
-At the same time, I've asked our energy provider (Luminus) for monthly bills that reflect our true consumption.
+I've asked our energy provider (Luminus) for monthly bills that reflect our true consumption.
 I don't know how it is in other countries, but here, typically you pay an advance (which is probably too high) and the balance is settled once a year.
 But I preferred to know how much we consume, and pay for it, each month.
 At least in Belgium (or perhaps only Flanders), this is possible with some providers, see also [here][maandelijkse-afrekening]{:target="_blank"}.
-So yeah, winters are expensive, but I'm hoping the summer will be cheap!
+It took Luminus a while to change to monthly bills, that's why I only have data from January 2023.

-Based on these monthly invoices, I used a Python package called [pypdf]{:target="_blank"} to convert the PDF to plain text and then I lifted the useful information from that using regular expressions and a lot of patience.
+Based on these monthly invoices, I used a Python package called [pypdf]{:target="_blank"} to convert the PDF to plain text and then I lifted the useful information from that using regular expressions (`re`) and a lot of patience.
+I wanted to split the costs into the parts that are per kWh and the fixed parts, distinguish between day and night rates, and between injecting into and drawing from the grid.
 The details of how to parse the PDF and return a Pandas dataframe are a bit boring, but you can find the [code right here][factuur]{:target="_blank"}.
 A few things to remember if you want to try this yourself:
-- Of course invoices from different providers will have different structures, so you'll probably need to rewrite most of the code unless your provider is Luminus (you need the detailed invoice).
+- Of course invoices from different providers will have different structures, so you'll probably need to rewrite most of the code involving regular expressions unless your provider is Luminus (you need the detailed invoice).
 - I don't know if it would work from a yearly bill.
 - pypdf doesn't always extract characters in the unicode you might expect.
 I lost quite a bit of time until I realized that `'-' == '-'` returned `False` because of that.
 So best to copy-paste bits of text from the string returned by pypdf if you want to use it in regular expression searches.

 ## Putting this together
-Anyway, once this hard part is out of the way, the interesting part begins.
+Once the hard part is out of the way, the interesting part begins.
-By subtracting the injected energy (from the invoice) from the total solar panel output (from the SolarEdge API), you can find out how much of your own solar power you consume yourself.
+By subtracting the injected energy from the total solar panel output, you can find out how much of your own solar power you consume yourself.
 Add that to the energy you got from the grid, and you know how much you consumed in total.
 All of this is easily done in pandas.
-I won't put all of the code here because it's rather straighforward but probably too specific for our case to be useful.
+I won't put all of the code here because it's rather straighforward but probably too specific for my case to be useful.
 But if you're interested, reach out to me and I'll happily share it.